Tharisky/Portfolio/Web App/SQL/CyberRange/SQL to Shell.md

     nmap -T4 -sV 192.168.125.150

-The website was accessed, and the picture below sghowcases the website
+The website was accessed, and the picture below showcases the website
 ![image](https://github.com/user-attachments/assets/3b01ee4d-5d42-4f25-839d-f9d5a15f0da9)